melkebir/server-wrapper/README.md

 Protocol
 --------

-A message is structured as follows.
+A client-to-server message is structured as follows.

      _______________________________________________________
     |       |             |      |                |         |